SlicerMorph/S_2020/README.md

 ## Required software and data
 You should have these software install these on your laptops before coming to workshop.

-1. Please download the latest preview version (v4.11 series) from https://download.slicer.org, and install the SlicerMorph application.
+1. Please download the latest preview version (v4.11 series) from https://download.slicer.org, and install the SlicerMorph extension from the extension catalogue [using the Extension Manager](https://www.slicer.org/wiki/Documentation/4.10/SlicerApplication/ExtensionsManager).
 2. Alternatively, you can install the a precustomized version of 3D Slicer with all the tools we need pre-loaded.
 Please download it for your OS from http://download.slicermorph.org and follow the instructions in the pdf file.

 **Accounts:** Please obtain an account on these websites prior to workshop